 “Do you know how many people have been resurrected on this square?” he asked.

 “Let me guess.” she replied with a sigh.
 “None?”

 “Two.” he held up two fingers.
 “A man named Den Watts and the current owner of that cafe; Kathy Beale.
 In both cases, the deceased turned up very much alive.”

 “Well there you have it, maybe Ronnie Mitchell and her sister are still alive.” she responded.

 “OK, well you go find out and I’ll check us into a hotel.”

-“Sharon.” someone called out.
+“Sharon.” someone called out in a haunting voice.

 “Sharon.
 Help me.”
 It was louder and clearer this time.

 Sharon felt a shudder down her spine.
 That voice…. it was….
 No!….
 It just wasn’t possible.
 She moved swiftly through to the living room.
 What she saw made her blood run cold and her heart beat faster.